dimi-fn/Various-Data-Science-Scripts/Virtual_Env/README.md

 	* paste that txt file called "requirements.txt" into the folder of the new project, in its "Scripts" subfolder.
 	* cmd: *pip install -r requirements.txt* to install the packages.
 		* This will install the particular packages along with their specific versions of the previous developer.
-        * If you now type "pip freeze", you will notice that all packages with their respective versions of the previous project/developer have successfully been tranferred and installed.
+        * If you now type "pip freeze", you will notice that all packages with their respective versions of the previous project/developer have successfully been transferred and installed.

 ### General Notes: